forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.185.0 (Jan 26, 2023) [stable-rc]

+ANNOUNCEMENT: Do you use the `force:apex:execute` command?
+If so, read [this post](https://github.com/forcedotcom/cli/issues/1889) that describes a small breaking change we'll be making soon with the goal of improving the command.

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: We continue to improve the usability of existing `sfdx` commands, such as more intuitive flag names and using spaces as separators, similar to how `sf` works.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.
 We're doing this work plugin by plugin.
 This week's release includes updated [plugin-signups](https://github.com/salesforcecli/plugin-signups).
 Don't worry, the `sfdx` commands and their flags still work _exactly_ the same as before!
 But give the new style a try -- we think you'll like it.